bhyvex/cloudly/README.md

 Optionally configure your MySQL server to meet your specific requirements.

-As for the user/password, this one needs to match the cloudly/cloudly/settings.py.
+As for the user/password, this one needs to match the entries in the cloudly/cloudly/settings.py file.

 2) Create Cloudly Database